champa720/material.io/_chapters/materials/science/cc-basics/chapter-1.md

 ---
 title: Human Body and Health
+author: McGraw-Hill Education

 subject: Science
 category: Common Core Basics
 chapter: 1
 section: 1.0
 tag: Life Science

+excerpt: "Human Body and Health teaches you about human body systems and how those systems interact.
+It also teaches about health and disease."
 ---
 > "Eat the right foods."\\
 > "Exercise regularly."\\